720kb/butler/README.md

  _Location refresh_  | Location refresh
  _Location back_  | Go to previous location url
  _Location forward_  | Go to next location url
+ _Location hashbang_  | Add hashbang at the end of the location url

 ####Navigator